cjswart/puppet-quest-guide/quests/hello_bolt.md

-The output can then be piped into a JSON query tool, such as `jq`, for further processing. bolt --format json command run 'cat /etc/hosts' --targets node-1| jq .
+The output can then be piped into a JSON query tool, such as `jq`, for further processing. bolt --format json command run 'cat /etc/hosts' --targets node-x| jq .

 There are a number of other useful bolt command-line options, and you can see them by running `bolt --help`.